Guidance

 Carbon disulphide is a highly flammable, colourless liquid with a rotten egg type odour.
 Other names for carbon disulphide are carbon bisulphide and carbon sulphide.

 The majority of carbon disulphide produced is used to make viscose fibres (used in textiles) and cellophane film.
-It is also used to produce rubber, other chemicals and is a useful solvent.
+It is also a useful solvent and is used to produce rubber and other chemicals such as laboratory chemicals, pH regulators and water treatment.
 In the past, carbon disulphide was used as a fumigant on stored grain.

 The majority of carbon disulphide released into the environment is from industrial sources where it is produced or used.
 Small amounts are released from natural sources including soils, marshes, volcanoes and forest and grass fires.